thojmr/HS2_BetterVR/README.md

 # Introduction
-This repository contains the BetterVR plugin for HS2VR, that adds a few enhancements for VR in Main Game mode.
-Only for Index/Vive users at the moment.
+This repository contains the BetterVR plugin for `Honey Select 2 VR`, that adds a few quality of life enhancements.
+Only for `Index/Vive` users at the moment.

 ## Features
 - Adds colliders to your controllers, so you can boop.
-- Adds config option "Squeeze to Turn" to turn the camera when squeezing the grips by rotating your wrists.
+- Adds config option `Squeeze to Turn` to turn the camera when squeezing the grips and rotate your wrists.
-- Adds config option "Fix World Scale" to shrink the world size down a little, since VR makes everything appear bigger than it should.
+- Adds config option `Fix World Scale` to shrink the world size down just a little, since VR makes everything appear bigger than it should.
-- Adds a 'Random' button to the HScene selection screen that will select a random female/male, and start the HScene.
+- Adds a `Random` button to the Character selection screen that will select a random female/male, and start the HScene.
+    - You can select a map, and then hit random to use a specific map with random characters
-    - Multiple Heroine when Random: will add two random heroine to the HScene
+    - (May not work in some cases) The config option `Multiple Heroine when Random`: will add two random heroine to the HScene
-- (Not working yet)Adds config option "Laser Pointer Angle" to adjust the angle of the controller laser pointer.

 ## How to download